Table of Contents_

 Many home appliance retailers offer recycling at their stores.
 However, you will need to check with your local store before going to ensure that they are participating in the recycling program, especially if you have fluorescent tubes.
 These stores include Home Depot, Ikea, Lowe’s, and TrueValue, as well as some region-specific stores such as Aubuchon Hardware and Bartell Drugs.
 Make sure you know which type of lamp you have so they can confirm whether they accept those incandescent bulbs.

 Some waste collection agencies collect hazardous wastes, but they may charge a fee to do so.
 Because of this fee, you may want to look at more than one to find the best option for your area.
-In some states, you can place the mercury-containing lamps within a plastic bag and put it in the trash for collection.
+In some states, you can place the mercury-containing lamps in a plastic bag and put them in the trash for collection.
 However, if you’re area does not, you can likely find a service for collection by looking at the EPA website or your local government’s health website.

 Many waste management companies will pick up hazardous waste within their service area, but they may have associated fees.